Brands and business owners put a lot of effort into great web design.

 The original design of form was built in long format.
 It was making things more complicated than necessary.

 The questions were unclear and left room for interpretation.
 In terms of branding, the form was just using white and grey colours, the most boring it could possibly look.

 Above you see the new form in the brand's actual design.
-The brand already used strong green colors in logo and website, so we adopted this style for the form.
+The brand already used strong green colors in the logo and website, so we adopted this style for the form.
 The multi-step format makes questions much easier to understand and users more likely to follow-through.